My Research

 KECK (keckobservatory.org)

-Identifying DSFGs with Red Colors in JWST NIRCam imaging
+Identifying DSFGs with Red Colors in JWST imaging

-Using ALMA, I verified that this method is capable of identifying the correct near-IR "counterpart" to the submillimeter source up to 95% of the time.
+Using direct submillimeter imaging with ALMA, I confirmed that this method can identify the correct near-infrared counterpart to the submillimeter source up to 95% of the time.

 Dust Properties of DSFGs using ALMA